idoleat/simple-P-compiler/README.md

 ## Notes
 I only write code in `src` folder.
 Other are written either by TAs or provided by third party tools.
 For more details please check the readme file in each folder.

+If you are NCTU/NYCU students and find this repo INTERESTING, please keep in mind that this is for knowledge and learning process sharing.
+You can ask question by opening issues.
+Please try your best on your own before finding something HELPFUL here.

+Don't stop persuing greatness on whatever way you are heading.